Western Animation: DC Universe Animated Original Movies

 - Green Lantern: First Flight (2009): An alternate telling of Hal Jordan's origin as Green Lantern, depicting his induction into the Corps as he and his mentor Sinestro are embroiled in a conspiracy to take down Oa using the Yellow Element.

 - Superman/Batman: Public Enemies (2009): Lex Luthor becomes President of the United States and puts a bounty on Superman's head after framing him for the murder of Secret Service agent Metallo.
 An adaptation of Superman/Batman: Public Enemies.

 - Justice League: Crisis on Two Earths (2010): Upon the discovery of a Mirror Universe where Lex Luthor leads a band of freedom fighters and the world cowers in fear of the superpowered Crime Syndicate, the Justice League of America must venture across the dimensional barrier to save both worlds from the Crime Syndicate's machinations.

 - Batman: Under the Red Hood (2010): A mysterious figure claiming the Joker's original nom de guerre from before his chemical bath emerges in Gotham and attempts to take down the city's underworld from the inside out, taunting Batman all the while.
 An adaptation of Batman: Under the Hood.

 - Superman/Batman: Apocalypse (2010): Superman's teenage cousin from Krypton arrives and is taught the ways of Earth by Superman.
 Darkseid, seeing an opportunity, attempts to acquire her as a pawn.
-An adaptation of Superman/Batman: Supergirl.
+The sequel to Public Enemies and an adaptation of Superman/Batman: Supergirl.

 - All-Star Superman (2011): When overexposure to the sun spells Superman's imminent death, he takes time to set his affairs in order while Luthor continues to scheme.
 An adaptation of All-Star Superman.